-The Company has incurred operating losses since Inception, and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of December 31, 2019, the Company had an accumulated deficit of \$1.1 million.
+The Company has incurred operating losses since Inception and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
+As of December 31, 2020, the Company had an accumulated deficit of \$61.1 million.

-Between March and July 2020, the Company closed on the sale of an aggregate of 10,000,000 shares of Series A convertible preferred stock for gross proceeds of \$30.0 million.
-In July 2020, the Company closed on the sale of an aggregate of 5,623,520 shares of Series B convertible preferred stock for gross proceeds of approximately \$95.6 million.
+Prior to the closing of the Company's IPO, between March and July 2020, the Company closed on the sale of an aggregate of 10,000,000 shares of Series A convertible preferred stock for gross proceeds of \$30.0 million.
+Between July and August 2020, the Company closed on the sale of an aggregate of 5,647,048 shares of Series B convertible preferred stock for gross proceeds of \$96.0 million.